guthaVamshi/Next-Hire--Salesforce/README.md

+# Salesforce Code Repository

+This repository contains the Salesforce Apex resources and metadata components used in the project.
+All custom code and configurations are organized within the standard Salesforce project structure.

+## Structure Overview

+The main codebase is located in the `force-app/main/default` directory.
+Key folders include:

+- **classes**: Contains all Apex classes used in the project.
+- **triggers**: Contains any triggers associated with Salesforce objects.
+- **objects**: Metadata for custom objects, including fields, validation rules, and relationships.

+## Viewing Apex Classes

+To view the Apex classes:
+1. Navigate to the following directory in the repository:

 # Salesforce DX Project: Next Steps

 Now that you’ve created a Salesforce DX project, what’s next?
 Here are some documentation resources to get you started.